There is a lot more to Rhode Island than just being the smallest state in our nation.

 Originally from Rhode Island, I grew

-up on coffee milk and still can't drink a glass of milk without a
+up on coffee milk and still can not drink a glass of milk without a

 dash of syrup.
 I have found coffee syrup in supermarkets in New